yashwanth1412/Chomp/README.md

+### Chomp

-This program implements chomp game using mini-max algorithm
+This program implements AI based chomp game using mini-max algorithm and alpha-beta purning